 Why is the FDA Issuing Recommendations?

 The U.S. Food and Drug Administration (FDA) issued guidance in September 2020 to help drug manufacturers prevent against unacceptable levels of nitrosamine impurities.
-These impurities have been linked to cancer and have been found in any popular drugs, including the blood pressure drug Valsartan, the diabetes drug Metformin, and the heartburn drugs Zantac and Ranitidine.
+These impurities have been linked to cancer and have been found in any popular drugs, including the blood pressure drug Valsartan, and the heartburn drugs Zantac and Ranitidine.
 The nitrosamine impurity N-nitrosodimethylamine (NDMA) found in each of these medications has been classified as a probable human carcinogen.